WHYAMERICASUCKS.COM

 Federal award records show who some of the recent recipients are

 Once BLM removes an animal, the public cost does not end at the helicopter or the gather.
 The program then needs a corral, a pasture, transport, feed, veterinary support, and contract administration.
-That is why a removal-heavy system naturally becomes a vendor-heavy system too.
+A removal-heavy system naturally becomes a vendor-heavy system too.

-None of that proves a secret conspiracy by itself.
-It does show a set of financial incentives that push the debate beyond range ecology and into procurement.
+The financial incentives push the debate beyond range ecology and into procurement.

 More Stories